From Dusk Till Dawn (soundtrack)

-From Dusk Till Dawn: Music from the Motion Picture is the soundtrack album for the 1996 action-comedy-horror film, From Dusk till Dawn, directed by Robert Rodriguez and screenplay by Quentin Tarantino.
+From Dusk Till Dawn: Music from the Motion Picture is the soundtrack album for the 1996 action-dark comedy-horror film, From Dusk till Dawn, directed by Robert Rodriguez and screenplay by Quentin Tarantino.
 The album is predominantly Texas blues, featuring such artists as ZZ Top, Stevie Ray Vaughan and Jimmie Vaughan.
 The film's score was composed by Graeme Revell, and two short excerpts of his work are featured on the album.
 There are also extracts of dialogue from the film.
 The Chicano rock band Tito & Tarantula, who portrayed the band in the Titty Twister bar, appears on the soundtrack as well.